apecuca/GameEngine2D/README.md

 		- [x] Animation system
 			- [x] Animation switching
 				- [ ] Based on conditions?
 Perhaps
-			- [ ] Animation events
+			- [ ] Animation events (calling functions on specific frames (or timestamps, tbd))
+	- [ ] Shader pooling
-- [ ] Render everything to Frame Buffer
+- [x] Render everything to Frame Buffer

 ##### Physics
 For physics, I'll be using the Box2D (https://box2d.org/) library, a free physics engine
 - [ ] Initialize API

 ##### UI
-For UI support, I'll plan on using Dear ImGui, since it has a lot of functionalities and it's very simple to implement and customize
+For UI support, I'm planning on using Dear ImGui, since it has a lot of ready-to-go functionalities and it's very simple to implement and customize
 - [ ] Task

 ##### Sound